matthewwardrop/formulaic/docs/basic/quickstart.md

   </tbody>
 </table>

-You will notice that the categorical values for `a` have been one-hot encoded, and to ensure structural full-rankness of `X`[^1], one level has been dropped from `a`.
+You will notice that the categorical values for `a` have been one-hot (aka dummy) encoded, and to ensure structural full-rankness of `X`[^1], one level has been dropped from `a`.
 For more details about how this guarantees that the matrix is full-rank, please refer to the excellent [patsy documentation](https://patsy.readthedocs.io/en/latest/formulas.html).